 Managing parents tends to be even harder than coaching their kids.

 You’ll most likely have some parents who step up and help you coach the team.
 If you are lucky, you’ll also have parents who are encouraging throughout the season.
-These are ones who aren’t ultra-competitive or complaining about their kids playing time.
+These are the ones who aren’t ultra-competitive or complaining about their kids’ playing time.
 Embrace these parents who want to become involved.

-Have a parents meeting either before or at the first practice and set the expectations early for them.
+Have a parent meeting either before or at the first practice and set the expectations early for them.
 Let them know that you want them to be involved and encouraging.
 You want them to not be demeaning and rude to other parents, coaches, players, and the umpires.

-Remember your child is still a player
+Remember, coach: Your kid is still a player

 As a head coach, this is something that I quickly forgot.
 I was harder on my son than any other player on the team.
 This is natural when it comes to coaching your own child.
 Why?
 I had higher expectations for him than I did for other players.
 But, I also forgot during that season that he was still only 6 years old.
 He was going to play in the dirt and not listen to what me, as a coach, had to say.

 These are just a few tips that I have learned throughout my time coaching my own child throughout his baseball career.
-The thing to remember throughout the season though is, in the end,you want your kid to have fun.
+The thing to remember throughout the season though is, in the end, you want your kid to have fun.